metaplex-foundation/js/README.md

 It accepts a `Connection` instance from `@solana/web3.js` that will be used to communicate with the cluster.

+> **Note**
+> The metaplex program does not exist on localhost.
+Trying to use it when connected to localhost will fail with `Attempt to load a program that does not exist`.

 ```ts
 import { Metaplex } from "@metaplex-foundation/js";
 import { Connection, clusterApiUrl } from "@solana/web3.js";